-This event is an early entry and must be submitted to the ESC office for judging prior to the convention.
+This event is submitted online prior to ESC.
 Refer to the Deadlines in the WYNTK Booklet for submission dates.

 The contestant writes an original poetry composition with a Christian, patriotic, Biblical, evangelistic, persuasive, or historical theme.
 The contestant should keep in mind his purpose for the poem-why it is being written and what effect is being achieved.